revv-tech/revv-tech/README.md

 # ❄️ About Me:
 <p align="center">
 Hi!
 I hope your having a great day!<br>My name is Marco Reveiz.
 I’m a student on my last semester of Computer Engineering at the prestigious Technological Institute of Costa Rica (TEC).
 I have always been fascinated with research, software, and the science behind technology.
 Since the beginning of my career, I understood that learning and acquiring knowledge is an equivalent to growth but also that true growth implies discipline, perseverance, dedication and humility.
 My motivation is to become a successful professional, forge myself a career built on day to day learning and always have a teamwork oriented mindset but most of all be a good person.
+If you want to contact me, here are my socials:
 </p>
 <p align="center">
 <a href="https://www.linkedin.com/in/marco-reveiz" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="https://www.linkedin.com/in/marco-reveiz/" height="30" width="40" /></a>